yoriiis/svg-chunk-webpack-plugin/README.md

 `Object = {}`

 Tells the plugin whether to personalize the plugins for svgo.
-Update the settings according to your needs from the plugins available on the [svgo](https://github.com/svg/svgo#what-it-can-do) documentation.
+Update the parameters according to your needs from the plugins list available on the [svgo](https://github.com/svg/svgo#what-it-can-do) documentation.

 > 💡 The disabled `onlyMatchedOnce` property allows to replace all occurences of CSS classes in HTML attributes, not only selectors that match once.
 The disabled `removeViewBox` property allows to keep viewBow attributes.